 Keto Triple Chocolate Cookies

-Back in the day, I used to bake a high carb version of this cookie for our youth group.
+Back in my high carb days, I used to bake a very high carb version of this cookie for our youth group.
 When this cookie made an appearance, the youth would go wild.

 As youth pastors, it was a true joy to share week after week the love of Christ with them.
 I also really enjoyed baking for them.
-Unfortunately, at the time it wasn’t the healthiest options.
+Unfortunately, at the time I wasn’t offering the healthiest options.

 Looking back I wish I knew then what I now know.
 If only I could have also shared with them how detrimental sugar can be to our bodies.